 - Once homework is finished for the day, we make sure they have a break from the screen – either playing in the garden or going out for a walk

 - During the week, we limit screen time to 2 hrs, but it’s more relaxed at the weekend, when they have more freedom about what time they get up and what they choose to do

 - In the evenings, we all enjoy movie night with popcorn together!

-“At the moment, we generally don’t have as much choice of control about what we can and can’t do, but we allow the children make choices about as many things possible, as it really helps them not feel ‘stuck’ in the lockdown situation.
-They take it in turns to choose what activities we do, when they are not doing school work, and what we have to eat or watch for movie night”
+“At the moment, we generally don’t have as much choice about what we can and can’t do, but we allow the children make choices about as many things possible, as it really helps them not feel ‘stuck’ in the lockdown situation.
+They take it in turns to choose what activities we do when they are not doing school work, and what we have to eat or watch for movie night”